LoyolaChicagoCS/gradhandbook/source/regulations.rst

 F-1 visa students who do not start in the Summer, do not need to study at all in the Summer as long as they are full-time in each Fall and Spring until they finish.
 For them, Summer courses are optional.

-(In the semester that you finish up, you are automatically full-time, even if you have only 1-2 courses left, though the GPD does need to confirm with the OIP when your 1-2 courses allow you to finish.)
+(In the semester that you finish up, you are automatically full-time, even if you have only 1-2 courses left, though the |gpd| does need to confirm with the OIP when your 1-2 courses allow you to finish.)

 F-1 students starting in Summer do need to be classified as full-time.